devs-toni/assembler-projects/README.md

 ## Play with Assembler
 In this game you will play Hangman in which you will have to discover the hidden word by choosing letters.
 You will have to guess a word by clicking the letter boxes on the screen before the hangman is drawn on the screen.
-[See full project demo & sours code](Play_With_Assembler)
+[See full project demo & source code](Play_With_Assembler)

 <p float="left">
  <img src="./Play_With_Assembler/assets/readme/front.png" alt="Calculator UI/UX" width="300px">